My Everything (Ariana Grande album): Commercial performance

 On August 27, Billboard reported that My Everything would sell over 160,000 copies in its first week.
 My Everything officially debuted at number one on the Billboard 200 and sold 169,000 copies in its first week.
 By doing so, Grande attained her second consecutive number-one album in the country, becoming the first female artist to have her first two albums debut at number one since Scottish singer Susan Boyle did it with I Dreamed a Dream (2009) and The Gift (2010).
 The album has sold 759,000 copies in the United States as of April 2018.
-In March 2016, the RIAA certified the album double platinum, for combined album sales, on-demand audio, video streams, track sales equivalent of two million album-equivalent units.
+In 2024, the RIAA certified the album quadruple platinum, for sales of four million album-equivalent units.
 In Japan, My Everything remained atop the iTunes Store chart for nine weeks, thus earning Grande the longest at number one in 2014, breaking the previous record held by Frozen: Original Motion Picture Soundtrack.
+As of December 2014, the album has sold 1.8 million copies worldwide.

 In 2015, My Everything was ranked as the 17th most popular album of the year on the Billboard 200.